 - 5.1 Resident Nurse.
-A resident nurse is a newly graduated registered nurse or a registered nurse who is hired or transfers to a department that requires specialized training and new skill development.
-A resident nurse may be offered a residency or will be assigned a preceptor when no formal residency program is available or offered.
+A resident nurse is a newly graduated registered nurse.
 The residency program consists of classroom hours and a precepted orientation based on the resident's skill level and tailored to meet the resident's need.
-A nurse who participates in a formal residency shall be required to sign a residency agreement which is attached to this Agreement as Appendix A. - 5.2 Staff Nurse.
+A nurse who participates in a formal residency shall be required to sign a commitment letter which is attached to this Agreement as Appendix A. - 5.1.a Resident nurses will pay no costs related to training expenses, including books and travel expenses.
+Resident nurses will be paid for all time spent in training, including in classroom instruction. - 5.1.b Any nurse who has undergone the Residency Program will not pay for any part of their training (including books and travel expenses) in accordance with the Employee Business Travel and Expense Reimbursement Procedure (Finance A-004P).
+All provisions in the Residency Program Agreement that reference a resident nurse's financial obligations to the Employer, including any demand to recoup any purported financial obligations, or any liquidated damages, are immediately null and void upon ratification of this Agreement. - 5.1.1 Nurse Fellow.
+A Nurse Fellow is a registered nurse who transfers or is hired into a unit that requires specialty training and new skill development. - 5.2 Staff Nurse.
 A registered nurse who is responsible for the direct and indirect nursing care of the patient. - 5.3 Charge Nurse.
 An experienced registered nurse with demonstrated clinical and leadership skills who has been selected by the Employer to serve as a leader and resource person to the staff on specific units on the nurse's shift.
 If a nurse is denied the position, the nurse will receive an explanation. - 5.4 Preceptor Program.
 A Preceptor is an experienced registered nurse who is assigned specific responsibility for planning, organizing, teaching and evaluating the new skill development of a nurse who is participating in a specific program, the parameters of which have been set forth in writing by the Employer: - a.
-A resident RN employed by the Medical Center; - b.
+A resident RN or Fellow employed by the Medical Center; - b.
 A senior elective RN student; - c.
-A new RN hired at the Medical Center into clinical areas in which the RN has no previous experience; - d.
-An RN cross-training into a new clinical area; - e.
-An RN who has completed his/her residency but needs additional training time; - f.
+A new RN hired at the Medical Center into clinical areas in which the RN has no previous experience and/or Fellows; - d.
+An RN cross-training into a new clinical area and/or Fellows; - e.
+An RN who has completed their residency but needs additional training time; - f.
 An RN needing additional and/or necessary specific skill development as approved and directed by management.

+For purposes of this Section, an experienced nurse is an individual who has completed the residency program and has had a full patient assignment for at least one year following the completion of the residency program, or an otherwise experienced nurse who has worked for at least one year.
+Preferably, all Preceptors will have completed the preceptor training program prior to precepting.
 Inherent in the Preceptor role is the responsibility for specific, criteria-based and goal directed education for a specific period.
 A Preceptor shall work on a one-on-one basis and in close proximity to the preceptee.
 It is the intent that the Preceptee's schedule shall be incorporated into the regular schedule of the Preceptor to the extent possible, unless training needs are such that variation provides a fuller training experience.
 Preceptor responsibilities will be considered when making patient care assignments.
 Nursing management will determine the need for preceptor assignments.
-The Employer will first seek volunteers before making preceptor assignments.
-It is understood that staff nurses in the ordinary course of their responsibilities will be expected to participate in the general orientation process of new nurses without receiving preceptor pay.
-This would include the providing of informational assistance, support and guidance to new nurses on the unit.